RAJDEEKSHITH/CryptoCrash-Game-API/README.md

 - Cryptocurrency prices are fetched live and cached internally.

-- Use WebSocket (Socket.io) for real-time updates on multiplier and round events (not covered in this README).
+- Used WebSocket (Socket.io) for real-time updates on multiplier and round events (not covered in this README).

-# How to Run

-1. Start MongoDB locally or remotely.
-2. Configure `.env` with `MONGO_URI` pointing to your MongoDB database.
-3. Run the backend server with Node.js (e.g., `node server.js`).
-4. Use the above REST API endpoints to interact with the game backend.

-If you need help with the frontend code or WebSocket real-time interactions, please refer to the frontend documentation or ask for assistance.

-This README should help developers or testers understand and use your backend API effectively.
-Let me know if you want it in markdown file format or with extra sections!